imranismail/turbolinks.ex/README.md

 end
 ```

-## Handling Redirects
+## Redirecting After a Form Submission

 Turbolinks module imports a `redirect/2` function with API parity with phoenix's `redirect/2` function.
-This provides progressive enhancement when the request is xhr.
+This provides progressive enhancement when we submit a form with XHR.

+More details can be found [here](https://github.com/turbolinks/turbolinks#redirecting-after-a-form-submission)

+## Unobtrusive JavaScript

+TODO